scmn-dev/secman/docs/introduction.md

 ╚══════╝╚═══════╝ ╚═════╝╚═╝     ╚═╝╚═╝  ╚═╝╚══╝    ╚══╝
 ```

-secman is a password manager, can create, edit, generate, and sync passwords
+secman is a password manager, can create, edit, generate, and sync passwords.